joeskolengaden/marwin/README.md

 An Open Source Rapid Deployable DIY MARS Rover

 ## Primary Aim
-To develop an opensource space rover by utilizing all posiible opensoure materal and also make the rover flexible for deployment at multiple purposes including research, resuce, military and defence purposes.
+To develop an opensource space rover by utilizing all posiible opensoure materals & resourses and also make the rover flexible  deployable for multiple purposes including research, resuce, military and defence purposes.

 ## Abstract